5 Things to Keep in Mind While Preparing for the DSH Test

 In addition, there are many DSH practice tests available online, such as from Humboldt Universitat.
 Taking multiple practice tests will help prepare you for the potential variability found within the DSH test, while allowing you to get used to the structure.
 Make sure to take them within the allotted time designation and without cheating, in order to honestly assess your own preparation level.

-The Deutsche Sprachprüfung für den Hochschulzugang can be seem like an intimidating hurdle between you and your studies in a German university.
+The Deutsche Sprachprüfung für den Hochschulzugang can seem like an intimidating hurdle between you and your studies in a German university.

 And One More Thing...